ClaireFinn74/project-template/README.md

 create(n:Constituency{Id: '0', Population:'145659', Seats:'5', Description:'The county of Kilkenny and the county of Carlow, except the part thereof which is comprised in the constituency of Wicklow.'}),

-4. Then, I dragged down this function (which was placed into the first column of the document) which as a result automatically created functions for all of the other 39 Constituencies, giving them Id, Population, Seats and Description information according to each constituency.
+4. Then, I dragged down this function in Excel to the end of the column of information (which was placed into the first column of the document) which as a result automatically created functions for all of the other 39 Constituencies, giving them Id, Population, Seats and Description information according to each constituency.
 5. I had to then do a few little adjustments.
 6. First, I took out 'create' from the 2nd row all the way down to the last row so that I wasn't creating new databases everytime so the other queries looked like this (remembering that the first row had an Id of 0):